 We have three elements of total direct compensation: base salary, annual incentive plan (AIP), and long-term incentive plan (LTIP).
 We design our compensation program to incentivize our NEOs to drive both annual and long-term performance.
-As illustrated in the charts below, based on target performance last year, 93% of the total direct compensation was performance-based for the CEO and 90% of the total direct compensation (on average) was performance-based for the other NEOs.
-The variable compensation mix for the CEO at target was 24% AIP and 76% LTIP.
-The variable compensation mix at target for the remainder of the other NEOs was 40% AIP and 60% LTIP.
+As illustrated in the charts below, based on target performance last year, 93% of the total direct There is an appropriate balance between short-term and long-term compensation elements.
+We allocate compensation to fixed and variable pay with an appropriate mix of short-term and long-term pay elements.